commercialhaskell/sig-service/README.md

     % docker images | grep sig-service
     commercialhaskell/sig-service-base                  latest              9f8c8fbe329a        52 minutes ago      310.6 MB

-You should only need to build your runtime image occassionally (as needed for changes to the Dockerfile).
+You should only need to build your runtime base Docker image occassionally (as needed for changes to the Dockerfile).

 ## Build the Yesod web application and create the application images